SciCatProject/scicatlive/README.md

 # Add data to SciCat

-Using the API you can now add data.
-A good place to start would be adding some datasets.
+[Using the API you can now add data](https://scicatproject.github.io/documentation/Catanie/GettingMetadataIntoScicat.html).
+In the long term you will want some scripts running on your beamlines that will automatically add datasets when they are created.